joanavrsilva/dog-owners-club/README.md

 * CSS
     * W3C CSS Validator - All errors have been fixed.
 * HTML
-    * Nu Html Checker - All errors have been fixed.
+    * Nu Html Checker - All errors have been fixed, except for video.

 #### Performance testing
 * Lighthouse performace - 84% (insert screen shoot).